ghaliBenji98/Web-app-for-forecasting-using-Django-and-LSTM-layers/README.md

-<h2>The Long Short-Term Memory recurrent neural network has the promise of learning long sequences of observations.</h2>
+<h3>The Long Short-Term Memory recurrent neural network has the promise of learning long sequences of observations.</h3>
-It seems a perfect match for time series forecasting.
+<h4>It seems a perfect match for time series forecasting.</h4>